 Sometimes the only thing that will satisfy pesky hunger pains is great Tex-Mex and that’s exactly what you’ll find at El Patio.
 The comfortable atmosphere and exceptional service add up to a perfectly satisfying meal.

 Fat Boy’s has been dishing up delicious Texas-style barbeque since 1988 so it’s safe to say they know what they’re doing.
 The meat has the perfect amount of smoky flavor.
-Top that off with sweet barbeque sauce and a few homemade sides and your taste buds will thank you.
+Top that off with sweet barbeque sauce and a few homemade sides.
+Your taste buds will thank you.

-Situated south of town, this burger joint’s menu is pretty snazzy.
-The Philly cheese steak sandwich pairs perfectly with a side of sizzling, thinly sliced onion rings, but you can’t go wrong with the chicken-fried steak sandwich topped with chili either.
+This burger joint’s menu is pretty snazzy.
+The Philly cheese steak sandwich pairs perfectly with a side of sizzling, thinly sliced onion rings, but you can’t go wrong with the chicken-fried steak sandwich topped with chili, either.

 1302 23rd St.